 SafeSwap and MultiHop are useful features for security with the first jumping you between three spots (Singapore, Netherlands and US) to keep you tough to track.
 The second, MultiHop, routes your data through more than one server before moving on to the destination, again making you more difficult to track.
 There is very little control over how this works, unfortunately, only letting you pick a continent to route through, rather than specific countries as some VPN services do.

 Since my last review testing, a Data Breach Monitor has been added which alerts you if your email address appears in a data breach.
 This is very handy and even lets you search with any address you like.
 Sure, you can do that on some websites that provide this service, but it's a nice extra security layer to include.

 The Mac app works well, and has the same core spec as the Windows app: WireGuard and IKEv2 support, the kill switch, Safebrowse Plus ad and malware blocker, MultiHop+ and the IP address-rotating SafeSwap.
 What's lacking is a Favorites system, Recently Used list and auto-connect on accessing Wi-Fi.

 So, on balance, Atlas VPN doesn't have the best desktop apps I've seen, but they're not bad either.
 Both prove speedy and reliable.

 How good are the Atlas VPN mobile apps?

-You'll also find access to settings for the tracking blocker and the Data Breach Monitor under the 'Assistant' section of the app, both of which seemed to prove effective.
+The mobile interface makes far more sense with countries sorted alphabetically in the location list, and dedicated categories for servers optimal for streaming.
+You'll also find access to settings for the tracking blocker and the Data Breach Monitor under the 'Assistant' section of the app, both of which proved to be very effective during my tests.

 What customer support does Atlas VPN offer?

-In terms of its support system, then, Atlas could definitely brush up a few more helpful resources.
-The introduction of a 24/7 live chat feature would also be good, though when we sent an email we did receive a response two hours and 15 minutes later, which isn't terrible.
+In terms of its support system, Atlas could definitely brush up a few more helpful resources but the introduction of a 24/7 live chat feature is a shiny new feather in Atlas' cap.